Practices

 • Human Rights Due Diligence

-Forum Nobis can help organizations design and implement HRDD systems aligned with these reasonable expectations and designed to deliver broader benefits.
+Today, Forum Nobis helps organizations design and implement HRDD systems aligned with these reasonable expectations and designed to deliver broader benefits.
 We conduct field-based human rights screenings, human rights impact assessments (HRIAs), and other forms of risk analysis.
 We design Environmental and Social Safeguards (ESS) systems and tools, at the organizational level or on a project-specific basis.
-We can help communities fully engage in the HRDD process, track standards and progress, design preferred mitigation options, and protect their rights generally.
+We support communities to engage in the HRDD process, track standards and progress, design preferred mitigation options, and protect their rights generally.

 • Rightsholder Engagement & FPIC

-Robust rightsholder engagement is a core element of HRDD and Free, Prior, and Informed Consent (FPIC) is a widely recognized legal requirement, under national law and international human rights law, for any work that impacts Indigenous lands, resources, cultures, or interests.
+Robust rightsholder engagement is a core element of HRDD.
+Free, Prior, and Informed Consent (FPIC) is now a widely recognized legal requirement under national law and international human rights law for any work that impacts Indigenous lands, resources, cultures, or interests.
 FPIC plays a key role in the UN Declaration of the Rights of Indigenous People (UNDRIP) and is a lodestar of best practice for work with all local communities.
-FPIC is best understood as a baseline element of the foundational, multi-dimensional UNDRIP right to self-determination.
+However, FPIC is a baseline: the foundational, multi-dimensional right to self-determination, as set out in the UNDRIP, requires much more.

-Forum Nobis can help organizations co-design FPIC processes with communities, conduct preliminary screenings, and facilitate processes that build trust while reaching outcomes in a timely and efficient manner.
-We can help communities understand and protect their FPIC and UNDRIP rights, build baseline knowledge and capacity, negotiate benefit-sharing agreements, design implementation and monitoring plans, and more.
+Today, Forum Nobis helps organizations co-design FPIC processes with communities, conduct preliminary screenings, and facilitate processes that build trust while reaching outcomes in a timely and efficient manner.
+We support communities inunderstanding and protecting their FPIC and UNDRIP rights, build baseline knowledge and capacity, negotiate benefit-sharing agreements, design implementation and monitoring plans, and more.

-Our years of experience tell us that genuine human rights protection over the long term depends less on technical knowledge/policies and more on our deeply human habits and practices of trust, teamwork, and support.
-We also know the value of conflict, within teams, between organizations, and in relationships with rightsholders and other stakeholders, including government.
-Conflict acknowledges presence, care, and purpose, and “good trouble” puts a spotlight on what matters most.
-We need strategies to de-escalate "high conflict" and unsafe behavior, but also the wisdom to draw trust, knowledge, and momentum for change from a broader process of conflict recognition and regulated, not just a rush to resolution.
+Our experience tells us that genuine human rights protection over the long term depends as much on our deeply human habits and practices of trust, teamwork, and support, as it does on technical knowledge and policy.
+We have also come to know the value of conflict as an acknowledgment of presence, care, and purpose.
+“Good trouble” puts a spotlight on what matters most.
+While we need strategies to de-escalate high conflict and unsafe behavior, we need to regulate conflict to draw out its potential for building trust, knowledge, and momentum for change.

-Forum Nobis can help organizations build trust and effectiveness in their human rights teams, and safely recognize, reguylate, and resolve conflict within the org and between partners and communities.
+Today, Forum Nobis helps organizations build trust and effectiveness in their human rights teams, and safely recognize, regulate, and resolve conflict within the org and between partners and communities.
 We also design Grievance and Remedy Mechanisms (GRMs) that satisfy accountability requirements while delivering deeper relationship-building and knowledge-generation benefits.
-We can help communities effectively engage with orgs and GRMs, including serving as ombuds or mediator in appropriate circumstances.
+We support communities to engage with orgs and GRMs, including serving as ombuds or mediator in appropriate circumstances.

 • Fact-Finding & Investigations